AbelVM/maplibre-contourmap/README.md

 ## How it works

 As the points are arbitrarily scattered, we can't foresee the placement of the points in the tiles.
-That tiny detail forces us to process the whole available data at once every time the user moves around the map, and refrains us from using [custom protocols](https://maplibre.org/maplibre-gl-js/docs/API/functions/addProtocol/) to process tiles data on the fly before rendering.
+That tiny detail forces us to process the whole available data at once every time the user moves around the map, and refrains us from using [custom protocols](https://maplibre.org/maplibre-gl-js/docs/API/functions/addProtocol/) to process data on the fly, tile by tile, before rendering.
 So we need to trigger the generation of the contour map once new data is loaded for the linked points layer.

 To improve the performance and avoid UI jerkyness, we've used two common techniques here: